Master of Arts in Counseling Program

 Christian Counseling is a highly specialized calling that requires careful training.
 Hurting people can heal.
-In the Marriage & Family Therapy and Counseling (MFTC) program at Reformed Theological Seminary, we prepare Christians to work with God's Word and God's world as they apply God's truth to the fabric of people's lives.
+In the Master of Arts in Counseling (MAC) program at Reformed Theological Seminary, we prepare Christians to work with God's Word and God's world as they apply God's truth to the fabric of people's lives.
 Under the authority of Scripture and with the foundation of a biblical worldview, our students learn to see the people they help both as individuals living before the face of God and as active members of family relationships.

 Solid Biblical Foundation

 Faithful and vigorous biblical studies shape our understanding of God's character, God's world, and his work in our lives.
-We teach biblical studies courses that cover every book in the Bible as well as courses devoted to theology and the relationship of theology and therapy.
-Biblical teaching is a critical part of therapy and of the therapist's approach to issues.
-Each student takes twelve hours of coursework in biblical and theological studies.
-Three hours of the Marriage and Family curriculum are devoted to the relationship of theology and therapy.
+We teach biblical studies courses that cover every book in the Bible as well as courses devoted to theology and the relationship of theology and counseling.
+Biblical teaching is a critical part of counseling and of the counselor's approach to issues.
+Each student takes 17 hours of coursework in biblical and theological studies.
+6 hours of the MAC curriculum are devoted to the relationship of theology and counseling.

 We are committed to Scripture as God's Word and our norm for faith and practice.
-Each Marriage & Family Therapy and Counseling course is taught from a biblical perspective and interacts with current theory and the best available texts in the field.
-Students will learn to evaluate psychology in light of Scripture and to put what they have learned into practice.
+Each Counseling course is taught from a biblical perspective and interacts with current theory and the best available texts in the field.
+Students will learn to evaluate counseling in light of Scripture and to put what they have learned into practice.

 Extensive Clinical Experience

 Students will find strong emphasis on practical experience at RTS Jackson.
-Your 71-hour program will include the following:
+Your 78-hour program will include the following:

 Students are gradually eased into their clinic experience.
-At the beginning of their first year, students start by spending one hour every week at the reception desk in the clinic as their first exposure to clients.
-In the spring of their first year, students shadow a senior student therapist.
-In the summer of their first year, they participate as co-therapists with senior student therapists, and after 100 hours they may begin seeing clients on their own.
+During their first year, students start by spending one hour every week at the reception desk in the clinic as their first exposure to clients.
+In the fall of their first year, students shadow a senior student counselor.
+In the spring of their first year, they participate as co-counselors with senior student counselors, and after 100 hours they may begin seeing clients on their own.